 - Aluminum is found in most antacids.
 Rose hips contain vitamin C. Vitamin C can increase how much aluminum the body absorbs.
 But it isn't clear if this interaction is a big concern.
 Take rose hip two hours before or four hours after antacids.

-- Rose hip contains a large amount of vitamin C. Vitamin C can increase how much estrogen the body absorbs.
+- Rose hip contains vitamin C. Vitamin C can increase how much estrogen the body absorbs.
 Taking rose hip along with estrogen can increase the effects and side effects of estrogens.

-- Rose hip might have an effect like a water pill or "diuretic."
-Taking rose hip might decrease how well the body gets rid of lithium.
+- Taking rose hip might decrease how well the body gets rid of lithium.
 This could increase how much lithium is in the body and result in serious side effects.
 Talk with your healthcare provider before using this product if you are taking lithium.
 Your lithium dose might need to be changed.

 - Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs)

-- Rose hip contains a chemical that might slow blood clotting.
-Taking rose hip along with medications that also slow clotting might increase the chances of bruising and bleeding.
+- Rose hip might slow blood clotting.
+Taking rose hip along with medications that also slow blood clotting might increase the risk of bruising and bleeding.

 - Warfarin (Coumadin)

-- Warfarin (Coumadin) is used to slow blood clotting.
-Rose hip contains vitamin C. Large amounts of vitamin C might decrease the effectiveness of warfarin (Coumadin).
-Decreasing the effectiveness of warfarin (Coumadin) might increase the risk of clotting.
+- Warfarin is used to slow blood clotting.
+Rose hip contains vitamin C. Large amounts of vitamin C might decrease the effects of warfarin.
+Decreasing the effects of warfarin might increase the risk of clotting.
 Be sure to have your blood checked regularly.
-The dose of your warfarin (Coumadin) might need to be changed.
+The dose of your warfarin might need to be changed.